-If your adjusted taxable income (ATI) is less than $34,488 you can make a non-concessional contribution of up to $500 and the Government will match this contribution with a co-contribution for the same amount you have contributed.
-This tapers out at $49,488.
+If your adjusted taxable income (ATI) is less than $35,454 you can make a non-concessional contribution of up to $1,000 and the Government will match this contribution with a co-contribution of 50% of the amount you have contributed.
+This tapers out at $50,454.
 To be eligible, individuals must earn at least 10% of their income from carrying on a business or as an employee, be a permanent resident of Australia and be under 71 years of age at the end of the financial year.

 For Trustees of Self-Managed Superannuation Funds, it is necessary to obtain an Electronic Service Address that can receive the necessary electronic information.

 Disclaimer: This newsletter contains general information only.
 Regrettably, no responsibility can be accepted for errors, omissions or possible misleading statements or for any action taken as a result of any material in this guide.
 It is not designed to be a substitute for professional advice, as such a brief guide cannot hope to cover all circumstances and conditions applying to the law as it relates to these items.